The Financial Case for Cloud for Law Firms

 Introduction

 Over the past several years I’ve talked to hundreds of law firms (and IT companies that serve law firms).
-An undeniable trend across most of these conversations is that, as law firm on-premise servers become end-of-life, fewer and fewer law firms are replacing onsite servers with new servers.
+An undeniable trend across most of these conversations is, as law firm on-premise servers become end-of-life, fewer and fewer law firms are replacing onsite servers with new servers.

 That is to say, for most firms, their current on-premise servers will be their last.